The Collins Leeds Method (CLM) Tool is a tool used to cluster your matches together by their relations to each other.

-You can select any kit that you have gathered for Ancestry or FTDNA.
+You can select any kit that you have gathered for FTDNA, MyHeritage, 23andMe, or GEDMatch.

-In addition, you may also select the option to choose an Ancestry or FTDNA Match/ICW File combination.
+In addition, you may also select the option to choose a Generic or FTDNA Match/ICW File combination.

-These fields only appear if you have selected the Ancestry or FTDNA Match/ICW File option under DNA Kit
+These fields only appear if you have selected the Generic or FTDNA Match/ICW File option under DNA Kit

 If you select an approriate Match and ICW file for the selected testing company, you can use this in place of a kit from the database.
 This has a few advantages: